seifuGthab/Cloud-edge-simulation-codes/README.md

 These simulation codes are implemented using Python.
-The code base includes implementations for Simulated Annealing and the TD3 algorithm (both single-agent and multi-agent versions) algorithms.
+The code base includes implementations for Simulated Annealing and the TD3 algorithms (single-agent and multi-agent versions).